JamesEvans2014/JamesEvans2014.github.io/Curriculum-Vitae.md

 #Additional Experience & Interests

-During the course of my A-levels, I helped to initiate talks with the head of mathematics to convince the school to allow the teaching of the Further Mathematics AS Level.
-When I had decided that I was to undertake Mathematics at a university level, I then proceeded to teach myself an additional three modules as a part of the Further Mathematics course to earn myself the full A Level.
+During the course of my A-levels, I helped to initiate talks with the head of mathematics to convince the school to allow the teaching of the Further Mathematics 'AS' Level.
+When I had decided that I was to undertake Mathematics at a university level, I then proceeded to teach myself an additional three modules as a part of the Further Mathematics course to earn myself the full 'A' Level.

-I have worked for Somerfield\The Co-operative (May 2006 – December 2013).
-Over the course of my employment I have been trusted with many important tasks which have included supervisory roles in the cash office and managing staff.
+I worked for Somerfield\The Co-operative (May 2006 – December 2013).
+Over the course of my employment I was trusted with many important tasks which have included supervisory roles in the cash office and managing staff.

 I have a Grade 5 Distinction in Electronic Keyboard from LCM.